-Configure an Analytics API token · Cloudflare Analytics API docs
+Configure an Analytics API token

 This example scopes zone-level permissions for read access to the Analytics API:

-To configure the specific zones to which the token grants access, use the Resources drop-down lists.
+- To configure the specific zones to which the token grants access, use the Zone Resources drop-down lists.
 In this example, the token is set to grant access to all zones:

-The next section of this walkthrough shows you how to review and test your API token.
+The next section of this walkthrough covers how to review and test your API token.

 Review and create your API token